 *Please note that outside core opening times the site is still accessible to pedestrians but facilities such as the car park and toilets will be closed.

-**Please note the Country Park will be closed from 25th to 27th December (Inclusive) and 1st January due to Public Holidays**
+**Please note the Country Park will be closed on 24th, 25th and 26th December and 1st January due to Public Holidays**

 Free parking for 200 cars or 20 coaches.